Third mission: Transfer at Ostfalia

 services.
 Transfer projects are also made possible by funding from the Central Innovation Program

-for SMES (ZIM) of the Federal Ministry of Economic Affairs and Energy, as well as bilateral
+for SMEs (ZIM) of the Federal Ministry of Economic Affairs and Energy, as well as bilateral

-co-operation, as for example with the district of Wolfenbüttel.
+co-operations, as for example with the district of Wolfenbüttel.
 In addition, the current coalition